Canadian folk singer Gordon Lightfoot dies at 84

-TORONTO (AP) — Gordon Lightfoot, Canada’s legendary folk singer-songwriter known for “If You Could Read My Mind” and “Sundown” and for songs that told tales of Canadian identity, died on Monday.
+TORONTO (AP) — Gordon Lightfoot, Canada’s legendary folk singer-songwriter whose hits including, “Early Morning Rain” and “The Wreck of the Edmund Fitzgerald,” told a tale of Canadian identity that was exported worldwide, died on Monday.
 He was 84.

 Representative Victoria Lord said the musician died at a Toronto hospital.
 His cause of death was not immediately available.

-Considered one of the most renowned voices to emerge from Toronto’s Yorkville folk club scene in the 1960s, Lightfoot went on to record 20 studio albums and pen hundreds of songs, including “Carefree Highway,” “Early Morning Rain” and “The Wreck of the Edmund Fitzgerald.”
+Considered one of the most renowned voices to emerge from Toronto’s Yorkville folk club scene in the 1960s, Lightfoot went on to record 20 studio albums and pen hundreds of songs, including “Carefree Highway” and “Sundown.”

-In the 1970s, Lightfoot garnered five Grammy nominations, three platinum records and nine gold records for albums and singles.
-In the more than 60 years since he launched his career, he performed in well over 1,500 concerts and recorded 500 songs.

-He toured late into his life.
-Just last month he cancelled upcoming U.S. and Canadian shows, citing health issues

 Once called a “rare talent” by Bob Dylan, dozens of artists have covered his work, including Elvis Presley, Barbra Streisand, Harry Belafonte, Johnny Cash, Anne Murray, Jane’s Addiction and Sarah McLachlan.